5 Best Bar POS Systems (September 2023)

 Cons:

-Square is the perfect solution if you need a free plan, smooth bar transactions and easy-to-operate retail features.
+Square is the ideal solution for bar owners seeking a free plan, seamless drink transactions, and user-friendly retail features.

-With Square, you get all the basic features such as sales reporting, payments, and employee management that are essential for bar operations – no matter the size of your establishment.
+With Square, you get all the basic features like sales reporting, payments, and employee management that are vital for bar operations – regardless of the size of your establishment.

 Free plan: There’s no monthly fee, but there is a transaction fee for each in-person sale.
 2.6% + 10¢ for swiped or tapped card transactions.
 3.5% + 15¢ when the card number is keyed in.
 Online payment: 2.9% + 30¢ per transaction.